If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 Accepting or denying your application - RTB2

 Once we have received your application, we will have four weeks (eight weeks if you have held another tenancy with a different landlord in the past three years) to either admit or deny your application.
 Within the four weeks we will invite you and any family members included on the application (if applicable), to come in for a brief meeting to go through the Right to Buy process, discuss with you about becoming a leaseholder or freeholder in more detail, and give you an ‘information pack’.
 We will usually request all applicants to bring proof of identification to the meeting.
+If we are unable to meet with you face to face we would arrange a virtual meeting with you and send you the information pack.

 Offer Notice - Section 125